simonsobs/socs/docs/agents/suprsync.rst

 after is what is registered as the ``remote_path`` in the suprsync database.

-With this schema, it is important to transmit information that will allow upstream processors to determine whether or not a timecode directory is complete, as opposed to not copied over yet.
+With this schema, it is important to transmit information that will allow downstream processors to determine whether or not a timecode directory is complete, as opposed to not copied over yet.

 The SupRsync database will now automatically detect the timecode directory of